The Deadliest Flu in History 2

 Another report surfaced.
 A known doctor following autopsies noted, “Lung lesions different in character.”
 Finally, the Department of Public Health thought it was important to tell citizens there was a flu epidemic spreading rapidly and warned of fatal cases.

 Another report in August of 1918 said the US and Europe had had outbreaks of severity during the summer months.
-Remember, 1918 was a time when immigrants were crossing the ocean to be part of what they referred to, “The New World.”
+Remember, 1918 was a time when immigrants were crossing the ocean to be part of what they referred to, as “The New World.”

 As suspected, a ship docked in NYC, a ship whose crew had to bury four of its’ crew members at sea, and a ship that carried 200 passengers filled hospitals in NYC.
 Again, the NYC Health Department and the Port Health Office claimed there was no danger, “The disease does not attack well-nourished people.
 It was only a short time earlier that a report came from the NYC schools that twenty percent of the children were malnourished.
 It surprised people no action was taken in NYC to prevent the spread of the virus.